This nifty infographic is a great introduction to neuroplasticity

 It's startling to think about how we've got a spaceship billions of miles away rendezvousing with Pluto, yet here on Earth there are major aspects of our own anatomy that we're almost completely ignorant about.
-We've climbed Everest, sent men to the moon, and invented the Internet — but we still don't know how our brains work.
-The positive outlook is that many health, science, and research specialists believe we're on the precipice of some major neuroscientific breakthroughs.
+We've climbed Everest, sent humans to the moon, and invented the internet — but we still don't know how our brains work.

 Below, broken up into two parts, is a terrific infographic detailing the essence of what we know about neuroplasticity and how it works.
 It was created by the folks at Alta Mira, a San Francisco-area rehabilitation and recovery center.